-- In the world’s top ten coffee-consuming countries, Canada is the only non-European one.
+- Of the world’s top ten coffee-consuming countries, Canada is the only non-European one.

 - 9.67 million bags of coffee were exported in October 2020.

-- Europe alone makes up 34% of the global coffee consumption.
+- Europe alone makes up 34% of global coffee consumption.

 - Consuming 50 to 100 cups of coffee can potentially kill you.

 - The most expensive coffee in the whole world is Black Ivory Coffee